EmoryMLIP/emory-reu-ret-website/content/apply/index.md

 # Information for Applicants

-Our site provides several funded summer research opportunities for undergraduate students and in-service high-school teachers.
+Our site provides several funded summer research opportunities for undergraduate students.
-For summer 2024, applications can be submitted via [ETAP](https://etap.nsf.gov/award/5215/opportunity/6964).
+For summer 2025, applications can be submitted via [ETAP](https://etap.nsf.gov/award/7517/opportunity/10142).
 We will begin reviewing applications on February 1 and all applications received by March 1 will receive full consideration.
 Until we finalize the roster (usually by early April) we will not decline qualified applicants.

 We particularly encourage women, students from underrepresented groups, first-generation college students, and institutions where research programs in STEM are limited to apply.